nualagr/dargan-health-foods/TESTING.md

 <br>

-Once all three fiels have been filled the form can be posted.
+Once all three fields have been filled the form can be posted.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leaving-a-review-form-tablet-device.png "Screenshot of the a filled in review form on a tablet device.")